kmehrunes/Semantics/README.md

 # Semantics

+**This is a toy project meant just to experiment with Stanford CoreNLP and DeepLearning4j, there might be a real one later**

 A Java project which makes it easier to analyze text and extract features from it.
 It mainly uses [Stanford's CoreNLP](https://stanfordnlp.github.io/CoreNLP/) and [DeepLearning4j](https://deeplearning4j.org).
 It also uses [Princton's WordNet](http://wordnet.princeton.edu) but that could be changed soon.

 ## Example
 In order to create a documents processor you need to provide a properties object with the pre-processing steps and what you want to extract.
 This could be done as follows: